 The latest press releases from the Rijksmuseum.

-The fully renovated Philips Wing has opened its doors to the public on 1 November 2014.
-The Rijksmuseum will use the Philips Wing to organise exhibitions both large and small, national and international.
+The Rijksmuseum uses the Philips Wing to organise exhibitions both large and small, national and international.